cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/02-at-scale/README.md

 #### Create a Velero backup

-1. Issue the following command to create a Velero backup schedule for `team-a` (this could be also applied to `team-b`):
+1. Issue the following command to create a Velero backup schedule for `team-a` (this can also be applied to `team-b`):

    ```sh
    eval $(terraform output --raw velero_backup_schedule_team_a)